home-assistant/home-assistant.io/source/_components/opentherm_gw.markdown

 ---

 The `opentherm_gw` component is used to control the [OpenTherm Gateway](http://otgw.tclcode.com/) from Home Assistant.
-When enabled, this component will automatically add it's [`climate` entity](/components/climate.opentherm_gw) to Home Assistant.
+When enabled, this component will automatically add its [`climate` entity](/components/climate.opentherm_gw) to Home Assistant.

 # {% linkable_title Configuration %}